closeio/sharq-webhooks/README.md

 Retries
 --------
 Webhook recipients are assumed to return an HTTP 200 upon successful reciept of our webhook requests.
 All other response status codes will trigger the request to be retried.
-Currently, failed requests are retried indefinitely; this will likely change with http://github.com/plivo/sharq/issues/1
+You can use the globally defined retry limit of your sharq-server or you can set the retry limit on a per-job basis using the `requeue_limit` parameter within your enqueue request.